 - Secondary (A Level) or high school diploma

-- National exam scores with at least two principal passes in the following subject combinations, or equivalent:*
+- National exam scores with an overall aggregate score of at least 51, and at least two principal passes with an aggregate score of at least 24 in the following subject combinations or equivalent:*

 - Physics-Chemistry-Biology (PCB)

 - Math-Chemistry-Biology (MCB)

 - Note: One of the principal passes must be in biology

 - Female applicants are strongly encouraged to apply²

 The MBBS/MGHD program also welcomes candidates who hold an Advanced Diploma or bachelor’s degree in nursing, laboratory science, pharmacy, radiography, anesthesia, or other field closely related to health care and meet the eligibility criteria outlined above.
 In addition to meeting the criteria outlined above, candidates falling under this category must also have demonstrated work experience in a health sciences or global health capacity in Rwanda.